miladmofidi/Task-Tracker/README.md

 ## Run Back-end server

-Run `npm run server`. the JSON-Server server will run on port `5000` that has configured in the package.json, you can access to it by `http://localhost:5000/` and the related resource url is `http://localhost:5000/employees` it supports all http: GET POST PUT PATCH DELETE OPTIONS.
+Run `npm run server`.
+The JSON-Server will run on port `5000` that has configured in the package.json, you can access it by `http://localhost:5000/` and the related resource URL is `http://localhost:5000/employees` it supports all http: GET POST PUT PATCH DELETE OPTIONS.

 ## Build